desandro/get-size/README.md

 ## MIT License

-getSize is released under the [MIT License](https://desandro.mit-license.org/).
+getSize is released under the MIT License.
+Have at it.